mitydigital/statamic-stripe-checkout-fieldtype/README.md

 <!-- /statamic:hide -->

-> Adds Stripe Checkout support to Forms in Statamic.
+> Adds Stripe Checkout support to frontend Forms in Statamic.

 ## Stripe Checkout Fieldtype for Statamic is a Commercial Addon.